aarbid29/AlgoArena/README.md

 https://your-convex-deployment.convex.site/clerk-webhook
 ```

 Enable the `user.created` event.
-Copy the signing secret into `CLERK_WEBHOOK_SECRET` in your Convex environment variables (not `.env.local` — Convex reads its own env).
+Copy the signing secret into `CLERK_WEBHOOK_SECRET` in your Convex environment variables (not `.env.local` , Convex reads its own env).

 ---

 ## Role Management

 All users default to `"candidate"` on signup.
 To grant interviewer access, update the `role` field directly in the Convex dashboard.
-There is no self-serve role change in the UI by design — interviewers are provisioned manually.
+There is no self serve role change in the UI by design , interviewers are provisioned manually.

 ---